smartcontractkit/chainlink-ruby/README.md

-# Nayru
+# Smart Oracle Core

-A ruby implementation of a node running the [Smart Oracles Protocol](https://github.com/pivotal/vim-config/commits/master) for interfacing with smart contracts.
-Nayru supports creating adapters to interface with a variety of blockchains and traditional services.
+A ruby implementation of a core node running the [Smart Oracles Protocol](https://github.com/pivotal/vim-config/commits/master).
+The core provides a simple API for creating adapters to deal with various blockchains and off-chain services.

 ## Setup